LiberTEM/LiberTEM/docs/publications/joss/paper.md

 clusters it can use fast distributed local storage on high-performance SSDs.
 That way it achieves very high aggregate IO performance on a compact and cost-efficient system built from stock components.
-Benchmarking results that show 46 GB/s aggregate throughput on a cluster with eight microblade nodes can be found at https://libertem.github.io/LiberTEM/performance.html
+Benchmarking results that show 46 GB/s throughput on a cluster with eight microblade nodes can be found at https://libertem.github.io/LiberTEM/performance.html

 LiberTEM is supported on Linux, Mac OS X and Windows.
 Other platforms that allow